thomash-acinq/bolts/02-peer-protocol.md

 fall back to the `option_data_loss_protect` behavior if `option_static_remotekey` is not negotiated.

-## Peer Backup Storage
+## Channel Backup Storage

 Nodes that advertise the `peer_backup_storage` feature offer storing arbitrary data for their peers.
-The data stored must fit in a lightning message, so it is inherently limited (less than 65535 bytes per channel).

-Nodes can verify that storage providers correctly store their backup data at each reconnection, by comparing the contents of the `peer_backup` of the `channel_reestablish` message to the last one they sent.

-A node connected to a storage provider:
+[BOLT #1](01-messaging.md#node-backup-storage) describes how this allows storing per-node data, and the following section describes how this allows storing per-channel data.

+A node whose peer has activated the `peer_backup_storage` feature:
+  - if it also has activated the `peer_backup_storage` feature:
+    - MUST NOT send their `channel_backup`
+  - otherwise:
     - when it sends a message that completes an update of the channel state (`funding_signed`, `commitment_signed`, `revoke_and_ack`, `shutdown` or `closing_signed`):
-    - MAY include an optional `peer_backup` TLV field
+      - MAY include an optional `channel_backup` TLV field
+      - MUST limit its `channel_backup` to 32000 bytes
-  - when it receives `channel_reestablish` with an outdated or missing `peer_backup`:
+    - when it receives `channel_reestablish` with an outdated or missing `channel_backup`:
+      - SHOULD send a warning
+      - MAY disconnect
-    - SHOULD fail the channel
+      - MAY fail the channel

-A storage provider:
+A node that has activated the `peer_backup_storage` feature:
-  - when it receives a `peer_backup`:
+  - when it receives a `channel_backup`:
+    - if its peer also has activated the `peer_backup_storage` feature:
+      - SHOULD send a warning
+      - MUST NOT store this backup data
+    - otherwise:
+      - if the `channel_backup` exceeds 32000 bytes:
+        - SHOULD send a warning
+        - MUST NOT store this backup data
+      - otherwise:
         - MUST store this backup data
   - when it sends `channel_reestablish`:
-    - MUST include the last `peer_backup` it received for that channel
+    - MUST include the last `channel_backup` it received for that channel
+  - when the channel is closed:
+    - SHOULD wait at least 2016 blocks before deleting the `channel_backup`

 # Authors